AdaGold/video-store-api/README.md

 - Generate Rails models and associations to match your ERD
 - Use the provided seed script `db/seeds.rb` to import the provided JSON data into your database

+In the past, many students have spent lots of time writing and testing validations for these models.
+Because project time is limited and validations are not an important learning objective this week, we do not recommend this.
+Instead, validate only those fields that, if they are absent, will break your API.

 ### Seed Data
 `movies.json` contains information about the videos available to rent at the store.
 The data is presented as an array of objects, with each object having the following key-value pairs: